How to beat the chattering donkey

 But what’s the choice?
 I had burned bridges so there was no going back.
 It was all or nothing and I owed it to my kids that it would be all.

-Now, with hindsight, though, I still vividly remember the single most annoying and also single most demoralizing thing in those years.
+Now, with hindsight, though, I still vividly remember the single most annoying and also the single most demoralizing thing in those years.

 There is an inner voice that wants you to play it safe.
 There is an urge to do it the right way without knowing what it is.
 I had set out on my own because I was sure that I had something to give to the world and that I could move some cheese and I am old enough to know all the stuff about entrepreneurs and how they did it their way.

 It has potent allies and they are closer to you than you wish for.
-It’s your family, your peers and sometimes even your spouse and kids.
+It’s your family, your peers, and sometimes even your spouse and kids.
 You cannot blame them.
 Your spouse has made a very large bet on you that you would be available to help raise the kids and work for some nickel on the side for retirement.
 That’s a fair bet.

 Now suddenly they see you veer off into the irrational.
-And irrational it must seem for them if you really have set out on a mission to do something truly important.
+And irrational it must seem for them if you have set out on a mission to do something truly important.

 Because all the easy stuff is immediately gobbled up by the armies of jokers there is nothing left for you.
 You have set your sights on something that is not easy but truly important and that sure irks a lot of people around you.